CyphrRiot/ArchRiot/README.md

 ## **ArchRiot: A Modern & Beautiful, Opinionated Arch Linux System**

-ArchRiot is a lean, privacy-and-beauty-first Arch Linux setup that spins up a usable, functional, and fast environment in one command.
-It's built around the Hyprland tiling window manager -- fast, keyboard-driven, and no bullshit.
+ArchRiot is a privacy-focused Arch Linux setup that delivers a complete, functional environment with a single command.
+Built around the Hyprland tiling window manager for fast, keyboard-driven workflows.

 **What You Get:**

-- **One-Liner Install:** Single command.
-Done.
+- **One-Command Install:** Complete setup in minutes
-- **Hyprland:** Tiling that doesn't suck.
-Workflow stays tight.
+- **Hyprland Tiling:** Efficient window management that enhances productivity
-- **Dev Tools:** Code, debug, git—preconfigured, Zed by default, with a kick-ass theme.
+- **Development Ready:** Preconfigured coding environment with Zed editor and comprehensive tooling
-- **Beautiful Themes:** Tokyo Night inspired aesthetics with custom backgrounds that adapt to your workflow.
+- **Beautiful Aesthetics:** Custom themes with adaptive backgrounds for focused work
-- **Privacy:** Doesn't leak your data or install telemetry-based software.
+- **Privacy First:** No telemetry, no data collection, privacy-respecting applications
-- **Tweakable:** Strip it, mod it, own it.
+- **Fully Customizable:** Modify, extend, or strip down to your exact needs

-_Created by a hacker, cypherpunk, and blockchain developer with decades of experience running Linux and Unix - this is the system I've always wanted._
+_Created by an experienced developer and privacy advocate - this is the Linux system I've always wanted to use._

 _Note: ArchRiot is very opinionated setup and was originally a unique rice[^1] and then a fork of [DHH's Omarchy](https://omarchy.org/){:target="\_blank"} installer with extensive customizations focused on privacy, development productivity, and clean aesthetics._